Me and You (film)

 Me and You (Io e te) is a 2012 Italian coming-of-age drama film co-written and directed by Bernardo Bertolucci, based on the 2010 novel of the same name by Niccolò Ammaniti.
 The film was screened out of competition at the 2012 Cannes Film Festival.
-It was Bertolucci's final feature film before his death on 26 November 2018.
+It was Bertolucci's final feature film before his death in 2018.

 Premise

 Lorenzo, an introverted teenager, has difficulties in communicating with other people and pays more attention to his inner world.
 When his class goes on a week-long ski trip to the mountains, Lorenzo secretly settles in the basement of his apartment building.
 However, his loneliness is interrupted by an unexpected visit from his older half-sister Olivia.